cesine/UpAndRunningWithAndroid/README.md

-This project contains sample code for making a arduino robot recognize dots in front of it using OpenCV, send its results to MyRobots.com and also control the robot using another Android using either voice or gesutres to tell teh robot to turn or do other things.
+This project contains sample code for making a arduino robot recognize dots in front of it using OpenCV, send its results to MyRobots.com and also control the robot using another Android using either voice or gestures to tell the robot to turn or do other things.

 The Tutorial folder breaks it down into manageble chunks:
 * https://github.com/AndroidMontreal/UpAndRunningWithAndroid/tree/master/Tutorial